karthick96/Job-Invoice-Automation/README.md

 Once, the invoice is generated, I can mail my Boss to pay me my salary :)

+I also created a PowerBI report to look into my data for insights!

 Note:
 I have deleted credentials.json and token.json, which is neccessary for extracting data using Google API but I haven't updated here as it is generated for my credentials.
 Please look into the references to how to set up google api connection and how to generate these files.